-Master swimmer and El Camino College professor Traci Granger broke several national and international speed records this past spring and summer.
-As one of the fastest swimmers in the world, she bested many athletes in younger age brackets, claiming these victories after taking nearly one year off from competing due to hip surgery.
+The victory caps a tremendous year for Granger, who set several national and international speed records this past spring and summer.
+This month's victory is the third world record for 2013.
+She is a 10-time national champion and has bested many athletes in younger age brackets, claiming these victories after taking nearly one year off from competing due to hip surgery.